seaasses/address-artisan/README.md

 # THIS BRANCH

-This branch is an experimental branch to get the Artisan working on the GPU using OpenCL.To get the working CPU version, go to the [main branch](https://github.com/seaasses/address-artisan/tree/main).
+This branch is an experimental branch to get the Artisan working on the GPU using OpenCL.
+To use the working CPU version, go to the [main branch](https://github.com/seaasses/address-artisan/tree/main).

 # Address Artisan